Wind at My Back: Robert "Bob" and Toppy Bailey

 Bob (Dan Lett) is May's oldest son.
 He runs the mine, but is frequently frustrated by her attempts to control things.
 Toppy (Robin Craig) is Bob's wife and May's daughter-in-law.
 Toppy is her nickname, but her real name is never revealed.
 Toppy was the name of her doll when she was a child, a doll she dearly loved.
 The couple has a daughter named Doris.
 When the show begins, Bob, Toppy, and Doris are snobbish and cold to Honey and her children.
 Doris picks a fight with Hub on his first day in New Bedford, which leads to him punching her.
 This sets Bob and Doris's opinion of Hub in stone.

 In the second season, Bob tries to save the mine from bankruptcy, but his long work hours put on strain on his marriage and make him irritable.
 He is also blamed for a mining accident caused by purchasing cheap, faulty dynamite.
 Eventually, Toppy leaves him, taking Doris with her to Toronto.
 When Toppy offers a chance at reconciliation, Bob abandons the mine and flees town.
 The couple hopes that getting away from the mine and May will allow them a second chance.
 Their attempts to save their marriage fail and they eventually divorce.
 Doris is sent to boarding school while the couple deals with the legal side of things.
 Toppy returns to New Bedford and attempts to start a life without Bob there.
-She fails at a couple of money making ventures.
+She fails at opening a dance school and selling lingerie.
 She is occasionally given the cold shoulder by locals because she is divorced.
-Toppy recurs in the first three seasons and becomes a regular cast member in seasons 4– & 5, when she is pursued by Archie, a bachelor drugstore owner.
+Toppy recurs in the first three seasons and becomes a regular cast member in seasons 4– & 5, when she is pursued by Archie, a bachelor drugstore owner, who acts with her in a play.
 Bob is only seen on a few occasions after he leaves town.
 May is furious with him leaving and frequently blames him for the problems with the mine.